Thati05/treats-landing-page-amination/README.md

 **Trending treats section**: The trending treats section highlights popular dessert items and includes an image carousel for visual appeal.

--**Subscription form**: The subscription section allows users to sign up for newsletters to receive offers and updates.
+**Subscription form**: The subscription section allows users to sign up for newsletters to receive offers and updates.

 **Social media links**: The footer includes links to the website's social media pages for further engagement.